 - 1 head garlic cloves separated but unpeeled

 - 2 tablespoons olive oil

 - 1 pound sliced wild mushroom any sort

 - 3 tablespoons balsamic vinegar

-3. Meanwhile, heat a large deep pan or stockpot over medium high heat.
-Add the oil.
+- Meanwhile, heat a large deep pan or stockpot over medium high heat.
+Add the 2 tablespoons olive oil.
 Season the brisket on both sides with salt and pepper.
 Sear the brisket on both sides for about 4 minutes per side, until browned.
 Transfer the brisket to a large plate.

-6. Meanwhile, heat the butter in a very large skillet over medium-high heat until melted.
+- Meanwhile, heat the 2 tablespoons in a very large skillet over medium-high heat until melted.
 Add the mushrooms and garlic, season with salt and pepper, and sauté until the mushrooms have turned nicely brown, and any liquid that was released has been evaporated, about 8 minutes.
 Sprinkle over the balsamic vinegar and stir to release any browned bits from the bottom of the pan.

 - Skim and discard any fat that has accumulated on the braising liquid.
 Stir the mushrooms into the pot.

 - When the meat has finished resting cut it into slices as thin or thick as you like, across the grain.
 Transfer the slices neatly back to the pot, and nestle them beneath the sauce and mushrooms.
 Serve hot.
 Alternately you may place the meat on a serving platter with sides and ladle the sauce with the garlic cloves and mushrooms over the top.